Ruby-Dragon/SecurePasswordGenerator/README.md

 	If you do not have git, download the source files from github and unzip

-	On windows, use whatever CPP compiler your have, then put the resulting .exe file anywhere you want

-	On Linux or OSX, use your prefered compiler.

-	If you use g++, this script should work (make sure builds is a folder):

-		"g++ -o ./builds/PasswordGen ./src/*.cpp"
+	To build, use cmake gui or cli.
+Either one works.

-	To run, go to path of executable, and use ./PasswordGen
+	To run, use ./PasswordGen (args)

 ## Licence: